zamerman/beginner-projects/README.md

 Write a program which implements Flames.

 Flames is an interesting game that people play to learn about their relationships.
 Flames is named after the acronym: Friends, Lovers, Affectionate, Marriage, Enemies, and Siblings.
 It is a popular game among young people, especially those beginning to explore the world of crushes.
 Learn more about Flames [here](https://medium.com/@ritwika285/how-to-play-flames-game-890edc7bf3d) or [here](https://www.wikihow.com/Play-%22Flame%22)

+### Pomodoro Timer
+Create a Pomodoro Timer.

+Pomodoro Timer is a time management method.
+The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
+These intervals are named pomodoros, the plural in English of the Italian word pomodoro (tomato), after the tomato-shaped kitchen timer that Cirillo used as a university student.
+There are six steps in the original technique:

+Decide on the task to be done.
+Set the pomodoro timer (traditionally to 25 minutes).
+Work on the task.
+End work when the timer rings and put a checkmark on a piece of paper.
+If you have fewer than four checkmarks, take a short break (3–5 minutes), then go to step 2.
+After four pomodoros, take a longer break (15–30 minutes), reset your checkmark count to zero, then go to step 1. to know more about Pomodoro Timer [click here](https://en.wikipedia.org/wiki/Pomodoro_Technique)

 ### Scarne's Dice